Digital Photography: from Pixels to Print *CLOSED*

 Sat.
 June 30 & Sun.
 July 1 mandatory Move-in & Orientation

 Class runs July 2 – July 13, 2018

 This hands-on summer program for high school students offers an overview of digital photography from capture to output, technique, and conceptual framework.
-We start with the technical basics of ISO, aperture, and shutter speed and build up from there.
-Once we understand how these settings work in conjunction with each other, we begin to explore composition, framing, and creative exposure.
+We start with the technical basics of ISO, aperture, and shutter speed, and then we build up from there.
+Once students have a solid understanding of how these settings work in conjunction with each other, we begin to explore composition, framing, and creative exposure.

-In this class, we will be looking at photographic work from its invention through to current exhibitions for inspiring ways to use photography.
-Beyond just using a camera to capture images we work on images with Photoshop, begin to integrate the workflow of file management, and work with Camera RAW files, and digital inkjet printing.
+In this class, we will be looking at photographic work, from its invention to current exhibitions, for inspiring ways to use photography.
+Beyond just using a camera to capture images, we will work with Photoshop, begin to integrate the workflow of file management, Camera RAW files, and digital inkjet printing.
 Our daily routine will be packed full of work and fun.
-Most days we will start with a lecture or demo ranging from technical knowledge to conceptual discussions; after the discussion, we will venture out for group exercises related to the morning lecture followed by a break for lunch; when we return from lunch we will spend time in the lab either processing or critiquing the images we shot throughout the day.
-By the end of this class you will have an expanded knowledge of Photography both in history and technique.
+Most days, we will start with a lecture or demonstration ranging from technical knowledge to conceptual discussions.
+After the discussion, we will venture out of the classroom for group exercises related to the morning lecture followed by a break for lunch.
+When we return from lunch we will spend time in the lab either processing or critiquing the images we shot throughout the day.
+By the end of this class you will have an expanded knowledge of photography, both in history and technique.

 *Program rates are subject to change and will be approved by the board of trustees in March.

 *Students must be a minimum of 15 years of age by the orientation and move-in date.

 The work of Jacob Riddle abandons the almost universal hierarchical form of organization and it’s inherent ties to value.
 The differentiation between image and object, representation and actual, physical and virtual, reality and actuality become arbitrary.
 Working this way, Riddle doesn’t create in the physical or the virtual but instead forms a hybrid studio space not differentiating between physical and virtual.